Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - **MTBF** (Mean Time Between Failure) : average time between failures of a device

+### Key Escrow

+Key escrow is a disaster recovery mechanism for the safekeeping of encryption keys.
+The encryption keys are stored in a repository on a 3rd party, and can be accessed by authorized parties if needed.

+It can be used in multiple situations :
+- a company wants to encrypt data but does not want to manage encryption keys
+- a company needs to access data encrypted with the key of an employee who left
+- law enforcement needs to access encrypted data for an investigation

 ## Policies and Procedures

 **Policies** define the role of security in an organization and establish the desired end state of the security program.